Kong/docs.konghq.com/app/dev-portal/portals/customization/snippets.md

 title: Snippets
 ---

-Snippets enable reuse of content and MDC components across [Pages](/dev-portal/portals/customization/custom-pages).
-Visibility controls and Publishing status allow you to enable/disable Snippets, and/or restrict access to logged-in Developers.
+Snippets allow you to reuse content and MDC components across [Pages](/dev-portal/portals/customization/custom-pages).
+You can enable or disable snippets with visibility controls and publishing status.
+You can also restrict access to logged in developers.

 To get started creating Snippets, navigate to your Dev Portal and click [**Portal editor**](/dev-portal/portals/customization/portal-editor/), then click **Snippets**.